Sony A7R III has a 42.0MP Full frame

 Below you can see the A7R III and D810 sensor size comparison.

-Sony A7R III and Nikon D810 have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Sony A7R III and Nikon D810 have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.

 DxOMark Sensor Scores